itsecgary/CTFs/Other/Bit-Flipper/README.md

 ```

 <br>
-*There probably are other options, but we can just look at these two for now*.
+<i>There probably are other options, but we can just look at these two for now</i>.
 One-bit difference is probably an easy go, so let's give it a shot.
 I will flip
 the `<` in the first part of the if-statement to be a `>`.
 This means we will
 flip bit at index 1 of the 155th byte.
 Since we are flipping a bit, one of the